paul-caron/EpicCanvas/README.md

 ## Notes

-- All coordinates, colors, and texture values should be floats between 0.0 and 1.0.
+- All colors, and texture values should be floats between 0.0 and 1.0.
 - This library is in early development.
 API may change.